stq/lentark_pwm_driver/Readme.md

 **WIP** Pending implementation: duty-cycle limit for low-voltage battery to avoid strain on DC-DC converter

+**TODOs** Use native PWM port of attiny85 instead of lentark.
+Was not done initially because it's a bit tricky to control duty on ~500 hz.
+Lentark does is way better and code is more clean for only +5ma more drawn, otherwise there's no reason to use it.

 ## 🔌 Hardware Configuration

 ### Main Components